Buff Bagwell: New World Order (1996–1999)

 On the April 22, 1998 edition of Thunder, Bagwell wrestled a tag team match with Scott Norton (representing the nWo) against Rick Steiner and Lex Luger which they won when Scott Steiner interfered on his behalf.
-Just before that, however, Rick attempted his diving bulldog finishing move, which was not executed correctly and resulted in Bagwell's head striking Steiner's back, jamming his neck and severely injuring him.
-Bagwell was diagnosed with several damaged vertebrae and developed spinal shock, leading him to use a wheelchair and neck brace for a couple months.
-He returned months later for an interview only to be viciously ridiculed by Hollywood Hogan and shoved to the entryway floor.
+Just before that, Rick attempted his diving bulldog finishing move, which was not executed correctly and resulted in Bagwell's head striking Steiner's back, jamming his neck and severely injuring him.
+Bagwell was diagnosed with several damaged vertebrae and developed spinal shock, leading him to use a wheelchair and neck brace for months.
+He returned for an interview only to be ridiculed by Hollywood Hogan and shoved to the entryway floor.
 On July 6, after recently having neck surgery, the wheelchair-ridden Bagwell returned to WCW in his home state of Georgia.
 Bagwell seemed to have a new attitude and even called out Rick Steiner to offer him his forgiveness.
-However, Bagwell restrained Rick while fellow nWo member Scott Steiner assaulted him with a steel chair, reaffirming his loyalty to Hogan and the nWo.
+Bagwell restrained Rick while fellow nWo member Scott Steiner assaulted him with a steel chair, reaffirming his loyalty to Hogan and the nWo.
 Bagwell then rose from his wheelchair and helped Scott beat down Rick.
+Later that same year, on the October 19 edition of Nitro, Bagwell claimed to be done with the nWo after saving Rick during an attack by Scott in the ring.
+This led to Bagwell convincing Rick to team up together at Halloween Havoc against Scott (stepping in for Scott Hall) and The Giant, who were defending the tag team championships per "nWo (Freebird) rules".
+During the match, Bagwell once again turned on Rick to again reaffirm his loyalty to the nWo, but their tactics were unsuccessful as Rick would find a way to win the match (and the tag team championships) by himself.
 In January 1999, the nWo factions reunited, leading Bagwell and Steiner to side with the nWo Wolfpac.
 Their alliance ended at Uncensored when Bagwell accidentally hit Steiner with a chair, costing him the World Television Championship.